 Miriam García García

 I combine professional practice with research and teaching on both sides of the Atlantic.
-I have been a researcher, visiting professor and lecturer at the University of Pennsylvania and Harvard (US), Universidad Pontificia Bolivariana and Universidad de los Andes (CO); Universidad Autónoma de Santo Domingo (DO), Universidad de Roma La Spienza and Politécnico de Milán (IT), as well as at several Spanish universities.
-I have also been Director of the Degree in Landscaping at the Universidad Camilo José Cela in Madrid.
-I am currently a Special Scientist at the University of Cyprus; professor in the Master in Landscape Design at the Pontifical Bolivarian University (CO), professor in the Master in Landscape Architecture at the Polytechnic University of Catalonia, as well as in the University Master in Urbanism and Territorial Studies at the National Institute of Public Administration in Madrid (ES).
-I am also a member of the BINOCULAR research group of the Centro de arte y Naturaleza de la Fundación Beulas (CDAN), Huesca.
+I have been a researcher, guest professor and lecturer at the University of Pennsylvania and Harvard (US), Universidad Pontificia Bolivariana and Universidad de los Andes (CO); Universidad Autónoma de Santo Domingo (DO), the University of Rome La Spienza and the Politecnico di Milano (IT); and the University of Cyprus (UCY), the Master of Landscape Architecture at the Universidad Politécnica de Catalunya (CAT), as well as in several Spanish universities.
+I have directed the Landscape Architecture Degree at the Camilo José Cela University in Madrid.
+I am currently a professor in the Master's Degree in Landscape Design at the Universidad Pontificia Bolivariana (CO), in the Master's Degree in Urbanism and Territorial Studies at the Instituto Nacional de Administración Pública de Madrid (ES) and in the Department of Urbanism and Territorial Planning at the Universidad Politécnica de Catalunya (CAT).
+I am also a member of the BINOCULAR research group at the Centre for Art and Nature of the Beulas Foundation (CDAN), Huesca.